Yokai-Seishinkage/Auto-Nmap_v01/README.txt

 ## REQUIREMENTS ##

-This tool requires that you have Nmap installed.
+This tool requires that you have Nmap, traceroute, and whois installed.
 You must be root to use this tool.

 ## USAGE ##